 - the APSR flags

 - the current processor mode

 - interrupt disable flags

-- current processor state (ARM, Thumb, ThumbEE, or Jazelle®)
+- the instruction set state (ARM, Thumb, ThumbEE, or Jazelle®)

 - endianness state (on ARMv4T and later)

 - execution state bits for the IT block (on ARMv6T2 and later).

 The execution state bits control conditional execution in the IT block.